 Construction anchors that are used in “safety critical applications” where their failure can cause loss of life, or serious economic loss, are covered by ETA’s.
 This is very similar to climbing anchors, where a failure can also cause a loss of life.
 In addition, the EOTA document EOTA GD 002 (Assumption of working life of Construction Products in Guidelines for European Technical Approval, European Technical Approvals and Harmonised Standards) discusses what the design life time of construction anchors should be, and a “normal” lifetime is taken to be 50 years.
 See: www.eota.eu//eota-guidance-documents

 There is no engineering reason why you should not be able to reasonably expect to get 50 years from a well placed glue-in anchor, using the right material for the purpose, and the right adhesive.
+The 50 year design life has now been doubled to 100 years in revised standards.

 Performance and price as reflected by type (ref Fischer portal data).